-We discovered that the trick to getting the perfect marbled effect is to tear off little bits of the dough to form a bit of a mosaic, and then knead just a few times.
+The trick to getting the perfect marbled effect for these cutout sugar cookies is to tear off little bits of the dough to form a bit of a mosaic, and then knead just a few times.

-Kneading too much creates a solid brown color which still tastes great, but doesn’t have the same visual effect we’re going for here!
+If you knead the dough too much it creates a solid brown color which still tastes great, but doesn’t have the same visual effect we’re going for here!
 Otherwise, this is pretty fool proof.

 You guys.
-This was so stinking easy.
-My trusty sugar cookie dough was the absolute perfect recipe for this fall leaf experiment.
+This recipe is so stinkin’ easy, especially when you start with my trusty sugar cookie dough recipe for this fall leaf cutout sugar cookie experiment.

-Once we made our cutouts, I used a pairing knife to lightly press the veins of the leaves.
-I refrigerated each pan of cookie cutouts for about 10 minutes before baking and the cutouts and veins held shape perfectly.
+Once you have made your cutout sugar cookies, use a pairing knife to lightly press the veins of the leaves.
+Refrigerate each pan of cookie cutouts for about 10 minutes before baking to help them retain this pretty shape.

 Aren’t they beautiful?

-If you’re interested in giving these marbled fall leaf sugar cookie cutouts a try, here is everything you need to get started:
+Are you ready to make these fall leaf sugar cookies?
+Here is everything you need to get started:

 I’d love to see how yours turn out, so please share them with me!
 Enjoy!